marijnh/Eloquent-JavaScript/01_values.md

 recognize.
 The `%` symbol is used to represent the _remainder_ operation. `X % Y` is the remainder of dividing `X` by `Y`.
 For example, `314 % 100` produces `14`, and `144 % 12` gives `0`.
-Remainder's precedence is the same as that of multiplication and division.
+The remainder operator's precedence is the same as that of multiplication and division.
 You'll also often see this operator referred to as _modulo_.

 ### Special numbers